Sunday, October 11, 2015

 The question then becomes whether Ruben Tejada would have completed the play if Utley hadn't left the baseline and, intentionally or otherwise, broken his leg.
 If there's interference, then the batter, Howie Kendrick, should also have been declared out.

-But if the umpire, at his discretion, doesn't think Tejada would have gotten the ball to 1st baseman Lucas Duda in time, then Kendrick should be ruled safe at first.
+But if the umpire, at his discretion, didn't think Tejada would have gotten the ball to 1st baseman Lucas Duda in time, then Kendrick should've been ruled safe at 1st.

 Therefore, the following call would be correct: Utley out at 2nd, and thrown out of the game for a dirty play; Kendrick safe at 1st.